-1) 10 BHD Application fee (paid once)

-2) 100 BHD Registration fee (paid once)

-3) 100 BHD Labs' fees per first and second semester for Computer Science, Interior Design and Graphic Design students.

-4) 50 BHD labs' fees per summer Semester for Computer Science, Interior Design and Graphic Design students.

-5) 5 BHD fees for English language placement test.

-6) 5 BHD fees for an official academic transcript.

-7) 5 BHD fees for issuing a graduation certificate.

-8) 5 BHD fees for a duplicate official academic transcript.

-9) 5 BHD fees for issuance student bona fide official student certificate.

-10) 10 BHD fees for course equivalence procedure.

-11) 10 BHD fees for appealing a final grade per course.

-12) 30 BHD Fees for submission of an incomplete exam (a valid excuse should be submitted in accordance with the procedures established in the University Regulations).

-13) 5 BHD fees to issue a new ID card or a replacement.

-14) 10 BHD for each extra copy of the graduation transcripts and certificate.

-15) In cases where a student loses or damages a book borrowed from the University Library, the fee applied is twice the price of the borrowed book

-16) 10 BHD students' locker rental fees per semester.

-17) 150 BHD fees for graduation, annual book and graduation robe (except for those who do not wish to attend the graduation ceremony).
+- 1) 10 BHD Application fee (paid once) - 2) 100 BHD Registration fee (paid once) - IO0 BHD labs fees for the first and the second semester for Computer Science, Interior Design and Graphic Design students. - 50 BHD labs fees for the summer semester for Computer Science, Interior Design and Graphic Design students. - 5) 5 BHD for English language placement test. - 6) 5 BHD for an official academic transcript. - 7) 5 BHD for issuing a graduation certificate. - 8) 5 BHD for a duplicate official academic transcript. - 9) 5 BHD for issuance student bona fide official student certificate. - 10) 10 BHD for course equivalence procedure. - 11) 10 BHD for appealing a final grade per course. - 12) 30 BHD for submission of an incomplete exam (a valid excuse should be submitted in accordance with the procedures established in the University Bylaws). - 13) 5 BHD to issue a new ID card or a replacement. - 14) 10 BHD for each extra copy of the graduation transcripts and certificate. - 15) In cases where a student loses or damages a book borrowed from the University Library, the fee applied is twice the price of the borrowed book - I 50 BHD graduation fees + graduation certificate Arabic - English + yearly book. - 17) 25 BHD graduation robe fees.